1

 • 1

 $\begingroup$ This is pretty broad right now.
-Maybe consider asking “what factors determine the number of physical qubits needed to encode a logical qubit, as applied to current (2021) devices?” $\endgroup$ Nov 19, 2021 at 3:54
+Maybe consider asking “what factors determine the number of physical qubits needed to encode a logical qubit, as applied to current (2021) devices?” $\endgroup$ Commented Nov 19, 2021 at 3:54

 • $\begingroup$ What do you mean by "encode a logical bit"?
 Qubits are a superset of regular 0/1 bits.
-I can just use the collapsed state of a Qubit as a classical bit...but that wouldn't be very wise since I could just use a regular bit for that. $\endgroup$ Nov 19, 2021 at 20:00
+I can just use the collapsed state of a Qubit as a classical bit...but that wouldn't be very wise since I could just use a regular bit for that. $\endgroup$ Commented Nov 19, 2021 at 20:00

 • $\begingroup$ The answer depends on quantum error correction codes, which you use.
 Any ECC performs exactly the same regardless of the physical medium.
 The only difference is: "is this QC scheme has enough gate fidelity for this ECC to be effective?" $\endgroup$